Dids/DDVersion/README.md

 This library supports all iOS devices, both new and old.

-DDCarrier is part of the DD-projects (check them out, they're cool!):
+DDVersion is part of the DD-projects (check them out, they're cool!):

 - DDDevice - Combines all DD-project in to one neat library (Coming Soon)
 - [DDVersion](https://github.com/Dids/DDVersion.git) - Easily get the device name and type